Keep it Fun: The Benefits of Learning Through Play

 Benefits of Learning Through Play

-- Children whose parents play with them exhibited greater levels of imagination and cognitive ability than those whose parents do not play with them.
+- Children who engage in play with their parents exhibit heightened levels of creativity and cognitive prowess compared to those whose parents do not actively participate in play.

-- Children whose mothers played with them showed a greater level of attachment to their moms and enjoyed more positive development compared to children whose mothers did not play with them regularly.
+- Children whose parents engage in play with them tend to form stronger attachments to their moms and generally experience more positive developmental outcomes compared to children whose mothers do not regularly participate in playtime activities.

 It’s never too soon to start!

 Martha Farah, director of the center for neuroscience and society at the University of Pennsylvania, found that “an early childhood surrounded by books and educational toys will leave positive fingerprints on a person’s brain well into their late teens.”
 Throughout the , scientists found that “the more mental stimulation a child gets around the age of four, the more developed the parts of their brains dedicated to language and cognition will be in the decades ahead.”

 Children should be stimulated and encouraged to think productively while simultaneously developing their communication and relationship skills.
 By incorporating fun, creative and stimulating activities into your child’s daily life, learning will take place in such a manner that you child may not even feel like they are learning at all!
 It just appears to be fun!

 Contact the educational professionals at the Brain Workshop to learn more about brain training for kids and how you can stimulate your child’s brain while developing their capacity to learn to grow.